kenadigwaymire/rix-rotation-24-25/Meeting Notes/House Meeting.md

 - Apathy skit sucked
 - rocky horror was lackluster
 ### Roscoes
-Class action lawsuit closed it down
+Class action lawsuit closed it down [[roscoes complaint.pdf]]
 ##### Alternatives
 - Chucke Cheese / Dave n busters
 - Olive garden
 - Ihop / dennys
 ### Open Mic Night
 - mainly more professional students and then karaoke for prefrosh
 - see if we can do 5 hours